Brossard: Federal and provincial

 The city of Brossard is located in the federal riding of Brossard—Saint-Lambert, and its Member of Parliament is Alexandra Mendès of the Liberal Party of Canada.
 In the past three elections, the Liberals have carried the riding by wide margins.

 In provincial politics, Brossard forms part of the La Pinière riding and its Member of the National Assembly is Gaetan Barrette of the Quebec Liberal Party.
 The La Pinière riding is heavily Liberal in provincial elections, with their candidates obtaining wide margins against the other major provincial parties.
-In 2017, Laporte riding was extented and now cover the north-eastern part of the territory.
+In 2017, Laporte riding was extended and now cover the north-eastern part of the territory.

-Transport
+Infrastructure

 Roads

 Brossard is serviced by Autoroutes 10 (Autoroute des Cantons-de-l'Est), 15, 20 (Autoroute Jean-Lesage), and 30 (Autoroute de l'Acier), as well as Routes 132 and 134 (Taschereau Boulevard).
 Autoroute 30 runs along the west side of Brossard.
 Along the Saint Lawrence River on the east side of the city, Autoroutes 15 and 20 overlap with Route 132; 15 to the south and 20 to the north.
 At the Champlain Bridge interchange, Autoroutes 15 and 20 overlap 10 and feed into the Champlain Bridge, which crosses over into Montreal.
 Autoroute 10 also meets with Route 134 at the Taschereau Interchange which runs north south through the heart of Brossard.

 Other important roads include Taschereau Boulevard, Rome Boulevard, Milan Boulevard, Matte Boulevard, Pelletier Boulevard, Lapinière Boulevard (known as Victoria Avenue in Saint-Lambert and Greenfield Park), San Francisco-Tisserand-Stravinski Avenues loop, Panama Avenue — Auteuil Avenue, Provencher Boulevard and Chemin des Prairies.

 Public transit

 The Réseau de transport de Longueuil (RTL) serves much of Brossard's territory as well as the rest of the South Shore.
 Terminus Brossard-Panama and Brossard-Chevrier Park and Ride incentive parking lots are two of RTL's heavily used bus terminals located in Brossard.
 From both of these terminals there is a regular bus to Terminus Centre-Ville (Bonaventure Metro Station.)

-Starting in 2023, Brossard will be served by three Réseau express métropolitain stations; Panama, Du Quartier and Rive-Sud, thus replacing the A-10 busway.
+Brossard is served by three Réseau express métropolitain stations; Panama, Du Quartier and Brossard, thus replacing the A-10 busway on July 31, 2023.